GJDuck/e9patch/doc/e9tool-user-guide.md

 Many common libc functions, including file I/O and memory allocation, have been implemented.

-It is not advisable to call the "real" `glibc` functions from call instrumentation, namely:

-* `glibc` functions use the System V ABI which is not compatible with the clean call ABI.
-  Specifically, the clean ABI does not align the stack nor save/restore floating point registers for performance reasons.
-* Many `glibc` functions are not reentrant and access/modify global state such as `errno`.
-  Thus, calling `glibc` functions directly can break transparency and/or cause problems such as deadlocks.

-Unlike `glibc`,
-the parallel libc is designed to be compatible with the clean ABI and handle problems such as deadlocks gracefully.
+Unlike `glibc` the parallel libc is designed to be compatible with the clean ABI and handle problems, such as deadlocks, more gracefully.

 ---
 #### <a id="s224">2.2.4 Call Action Initialization</a>